iAmMe27/Tahrovin/README.md

 ### Hardware Requirements
 I run a relatively powerful PC with the following specs:
   * CPU: Ryzen 7 5800X
-  * RAM: 32GB DDR4 @ 3600Hz
+  * RAM: 32GB DDR4 @ 3600MHz
   * GPU: RTX 3080

 I use an Oculus Quest 2 headset with an Oculus link cable for the best potential performance.

-Now, I've not built this list to be as graphically intensive as possible but I have taken some liberties in installing higher resolution textures as well as offering a couple of the more demanding ENB presets available.
+Now, I have not built this list to be as graphically intensive as possible but I have taken some liberties in installing higher resolution textures as well as offering a couple of the more demanding ENB presets available.
 With that in mind, I'd recommend at least the following specs for the best experience:
-  * CPU: Intel 7th gen *OR* AMD 3000 series
+  * CPU: Intel 7th gen *OR* AMD Ryzen 3000 series
   * RAM: 16GB of DDR4
   * GPU: GTX 1080 *or the AMD equivalent with at least 6GB of VRAM*